 Jenné Claiborne, is the founder of Sweet Potato Soul, a vegan food, and lifestyle blog.

 Her top tip is to drink more water and less alcohol.

 “A lot of people don’t like to drink just plain water so add some lemon juice or lime juice.
-You can also add apple cider vinegar which helps with digestion.
+You can also add apple cider vinegar which helps with digestion (or try an apple cider vinegar gummie).
 Often when we think we’re hungry we’re actually thirsty, so have a glass of water 30 minutes before a meal.”

 When the weekend comes around, she recommends drinking a kombucha instead of alcohol.
 “Even though it’s non-alcoholic, it’s still an interesting drink and can make you feel like you’re drinking a cocktail.”

 Hint: If you do drink alcohol and need to detox, you may want to dry a milk thistle liver cleanse supplement.